 Although the teacher is the key problem solver when responding to minor behaviours, they collaborate, and share creative strategies, with colleagues.
 Teachers respond to minor behaviours using best practices that include reminders of expectations, re-directing to learning and re-teaching behaviours.
-The Responses to Behaviour Flowchart highlights the processes St Ann's School undertake when dealing with behaviour (Appendix C)
+Appendix C includes a summary of practices that may be utilised.